ticoaisha/design_and_compare_architectural_styles/readme.md

 ![Serverless architecture](/images/3_serverless_architecture.png)

 Let's identify some examples of these functions applicable to the e-commerce applicaiton:
-* User authentication function - handles login, token generation, and password resets, triggered by API Gateway requests.
+* User authentication function - handles login, token generation, and password resets, triggered by the API Gateway requests.
 * Product recommendations function - generates personalized recommendations based on the user activity or product interactions.
 * Cart expiry cleanup function - automatically clears abandoned carts after a specified period of inactivity to maintain a clean database and free up resources.
-* Order notification function - sends notifications or emails when triggered by changes in order status.
+* Order notification function - sends notifications or emails when triggered by changes in the order status.
 * Payment processing function - processes payments when triggered by an order creation event from the order service.

 Please note the position of the serverless layer in the above diagram, as it does not fit between the microservices layer and the data layer.
 Instead, it acts as a supporting layer alongside the microservices.
 Serverless functions interact with both the API Gateway and the microservices as needed.
 They are triggered by specific events or requests (e.g., user actions, events from microservices like order creation, etc.) but do not replace or act as an intermediary layer between microservices and databases.
-The serverless Layer operates independently but works in conjunction with the microservices to handle specific tasks or processes.
+The serverless layer operates independently but works in conjunction with the microservices to handle specific tasks or processes.
 Serverless layer closely interacts with other components:
 * **With the API Gateway** - serverless functions can be triggered directly by the API Gateway for specific functions such as user authentication or other event-driven workflows.
 * **With Microservices** - serverless functions can respond to events emitted by the microservices (e.g., an order completion event triggers an order notification function).
-* **With Data Layer** - serverless functions can directly access data storage (e.g., reading/writing to databases) if needed, but this is typically done for event-driven tasks or isolated operations.
+* **With Data Layer** - serverless functions can directly access data storage (e.g., reading/writing to databases) if needed, but this is typically done for the event-driven tasks or isolated operations.

 **The key benefits of the serverless architecture are:**
 * **Scalability** - serverless functions automatically scale based on demand, accommodating spikes in traffic without manual intervention.
 * **Cost efficiency** - only pay for what you use, as serverless functions are charged based on the number of executions and duration.
-Ideal for tasks with unpredictable or intermittent usage patterns.
+Serverless architecture is ideal for tasks with unpredictable or intermittent usage patterns.
 * **Reduced operational management** - serverless functions eliminate the need to manage infrastructure, patch servers, or handle OS-level configurations, provides faster deployment times for specific functionalities.

 **Disadvantages of the serverless architecture:**